sebastiencabonbw/documentation-identity-analytics/home-pages/index.md

 </tabpanel>
 <tabpanel>

-# Welcome to Identity Analytics technical documentation
+# Identity Analytics Technical Documentation

-This web site will help you make the most of the iGRCanalytics product and methodology.
+The guides in this site will help you make the most of the iGRCanalytics product and methodology.
 Included you will find pages describing:

   - The product documentation
   - Project configuration